MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ## Explore Teams Toolkit for Visual Studio

-After Teams Toolkit installation, you can see Teams Toolkit options in the following ways:
+Teams Toolkit appears within Visual Studio as a workload.
+When you have created a Teams Toolkit app, you can see Teams Toolkit options in the following ways:

 # [Project](#tab/prj)

 You can access Teams Toolkit under **Project**.

 1. Select **Project** > **Teams Toolkit**.
-1. You can access different Teams Toolkit options.
+1. You can access different Teams Toolkit options:

    :::image type="content" source="../assets/images/teams-toolkit-overview/teams-toolkit-operations-menu_1_2.png" alt-text="Teams toolkit operations menu":::